truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 {{< trueimage src="/images/SCALE/Apps/AppsTrainSettingsScreen.png" alt="Train Settings Add Enterprise Train" id="Train Settings Add Enterprise Train" >}}

 Select the checkbox to the left of the train name to add another train to the applications catalog.
+Train options:
-Train options are **stable** the default train for official apps, **community** for community proposed and maintained apps, and **enterprise** for apps verified and simplified for Enterprise users.
+* **stable** the default train for official apps
+* **enterprise** for apps verified and simplified for Enterprise users, default for enterprise-licensed systems.
-You must have at least one train specified.
+* **community** for community proposed and maintained apps You must specify at least one train.
-To change to only show applications in one of the other trains, select the train and then clear the **stable** train checkbox.
-Click **Save**.

 ## Applications Table
 The **Applications** table on the **Installed** screen populates a row for each installed app that shows the current state, and the option to stop the app.
 Stopped apps show the option to start the app.